Jeevanandh007/securechatapp/readme.md

 # Secure Chat Application

 This is a secure chat application built using Flask and Flask-SocketIO.
-The app provides secure communication between users with RSA encryption, Google authentication, and client-side encryption/decryption.
+The app provides secure communication between users with AES encryption, Google authentication, and client-side encryption/decryption, RSA Digital Signature.

 ## Features
 - **Real-time Messaging**: Chat with others in real-time by creating or joining chat rooms.